Alzheimer’s disease prevention

 - other healthy fats

-changes in the brain.
-Blueberries, strawberries, and cranberries have shown to improve cognitive
+age-related changes in the brain.
+Berries have been shown to improve cognitive

-function in rats and mice.
-This includes both during normal aging and
+function in rats and mice, both in animals who are aging normally and in those

-Another study examined curcumin, the main ingredient of the yellowish spice used in curry, turmeric.
+Another study examined curcumin, the main ingredient of turmeric,

+the yellowish spice used in curry.
 It’s a powerful antioxidant.
-Curcumin
+Curcumin has

-can suppress the build-up of harmful amyloid plaques in the brains of rodents.
+been shown to suppress the build-up of harmful amyloid plaques in the brains of

 An active brain may reduce your AD risk.
-Activities like listening
+Activities that

 pathways in your brain.
 Why is this important?

-point A to point B. If there is a roadblock or dead end, the information won’t
+from point A to point B. If there’s a roadblock or a dead end, the information

 create multiple and alternative routes in their brains.
 This makes it easier